UCSBCarpentry/2020-06-03-UCSB-LibCarp/_episodes/12-manual-scraping.md

 >>{: .output}
 >> Note that Scraper gave you a starting path based on what you have scraped `//tr[td]`, so you have
 >> only to add the continuation of it.
 In order to tell Scraper extension we are only interested in the
->> emails, we will have to indicate the data that is in the fourth column and add the specific path to
+>> emails, we will have to indicate the data that is in the fourth node and add the specific path to
 >> the email address.
 Don't forget the dot (.) in the beginning of the Xpath expression.
 As we have
 >> learned in the previous lesson that is how you tell the path is in the current context node.
 >>